olayodepossible/monty/README.md

 * Interpreter was written with C language
 * C files are compiled using `gcc 4.8.4`
 * C files are written according to the C90 standard
-* Tested on Ubuntu 14.04 LTS
+* Compiled on Ubuntu 20.04 LTS

 ## Usage
 To compile all files: